sanju99/snakemake_tutorial_BST281/README.md

 ### Installation

 1. Download the appropriate installer for your machine from the first section of the page <a href="https://github.com/ncbi/sra-tools/wiki/01.-Downloading-SRA-Toolkit" target="_blank">here</a>.
 2. Unzip the folder and move it to your desired location.
-The location is not critical because we will add the path to your shell configuration file so that you can run the command from anywhere.
+The exact location does not matter because we will add the path to your shell configuration file so that you can run the command from anywhere.
+My full path is `/Users/skulkarni/Desktop/sratoolkit.3.2.0-mac-arm64`.
+Replace everywhere where I have `SRA_PATH` with your own full path.
-3. Follow the steps in this <a href="https://github.com/ncbi/sra-tools/wiki/03.-Quick-Toolkit-Configuration" target="_blank">Quick Configuration Guide</a>, specifically steps 1 and 3.
-Make sure to navigate to the `bin` subfolder within the sra-tool-kit folder that you just downloaded, before running `vdb-config -i`.
-For example, mine is `/Users/skulkarni/Desktop/sratoolkit.3.2.0-mac-arm64/bin`
+3. Navigate to the `bin` subfolder within the `SRA_PATH` folder.
+4. Run `./vdb-config -i` to start the settings configuration.
+If you get an error, <b>make sure you are in the `bin` subfolder within the sra-tool-kit folder that you just downloaded</b>.
+To navigate between tabs in the configuration window, use the tab-key button on your keyboard or press the red underlined letters corresponding to each tab.
+To make selections, press the tab-key until you get to the desired option, then press the enter key on your keyboard, or press the press the red underlined letter for the desired option.
+An "X" should appear in front of the desired option.
+5. Enable the "Remote Access" option on the Main screen.
+6. Navigate to the "Cache" tab.
+7. Enable "local file-caching".
+8. Create an empty directory for the tool to store cached files.
+This can be anywhere and is effectively a trash directory.
+For example, I created mine at `/Users/skulkarni/ncbi_cache.`
+9. Copy the <b>FULL PATH</b> to this folder to the "location of user-repository" box.
+10. Navigate to the "cloud provider" or "GCP" tab and accept to "report cloud instance identity".
+11. Save and exit.
-4. Add this line to your `~/.zshrc` or `~/.bashrc` file: `export PATH="/Users/skulkarni/Desktop/sratoolkit.3.2.0-mac-arm64/bin:$PATH"`, changing the directory name to the one on your machine.
+12. Add this line to your `~/.zshrc` or `~/.bashrc` file: `export PATH="<SRA_PATH>/bin:$PATH"`.
+Make sure to change the `SRA_PATH` directory name to the one on your machine.
-5. Run `source ~/.zshrc` or `source ~/.bashrc` to update the changes.
+13. Run `source ~/.zshrc` or `source ~/.bashrc` to update the changes.
-6. Check that you can run `fastq-dump` from any directory, not just where you downloaded the executable above to.
+14. Check that you can run `fastq-dump` from any directory, not just where you downloaded the executable above to.

 ## 2. Create a conda environment for snakemake